 CFA Media is committed to treating media with courtesy and give them reasonable assistance to inform the community of matters involving CFA.

-- Ensuring the community is well informed during incidents and emergencies
+- l informed during incidents and emergencies

 - Promoting fire safety and awareness